-One of the leaders in safety among railroads, Union Pacific's zealousness in this respect stems from the insistence of the late E. H. Harriman, and for 19 of the past 27 years Union Pacific has operated with the lowest casualty rate among all class "A" railroads.

-In addition, the Union Pacific was awarded the National Safety Council's special wartime award for Distinguished Service to Safety both in 1944 and 1945, and in 1946 it won the E. H. Harriman Memorial Medal of the American Museum of Safety for the eleventh time.
+One of the leaders in safety among railroads, Union Pacific's zealousness in this respect stems from the insistence of the late E. H. Harriman and for 25 of the past 37 years Union Pacific has operated with the lowest casualty rate among all Class "A" railroads.
+In addition, Union Pacific was awarded the National Safety Council's special wartime award for Distinguished Service to Safety both in 1943 and 1944.
+In 1958 it won the E. H. Harriman Memorial Medal of the American Museum of Safety for the fourteenth time.

-In its Omaha headquarters, the railroad maintains an historical museum where more than 50 thousand people from all over the world visit every year to view the mementoes of the winning of the west which are on display.

-The museum's Lincolniana display is considered one of the most complete in the country and there are thousands of other objects such as maps, letters, guns, household articles, pictures, books and Indian objects exhibited there.
+In its Omaha headquarters, the railroad maintains a historical museum where more than 50,000 people from all over the world visit every year to view the mementoes of the winning of the west which are on display.
+The museum's Lincolniana display is considered one of the most interesting in the country, and there are thousands of other objects such as maps, letters, guns, household articles, pictures, books and Indian objects exhibited there.